Back to all posts

 What you put down your drains has a direct impact on their health.
 Since all your home’s plumbing is connected, a clog in one area can easily cause a backup in your basement.
 The golden rule is simple: only human waste and toilet paper should ever be flushed down the toilet.
 Things like paper towels, cotton swabs, dental floss, and even so-called “flushable” wipes don’t break down properly and are notorious for causing blockages.
 In the kitchen, never pour cooking grease, fats, or oils down the sink; they solidify in the pipes and create stubborn clogs.
 By treating your drains with care, you can avoid the need for frequent toilet repair and keep your entire system flowing freely.

-Schedule Professional Inspections and Install a Backwater Valve
+Consider Professional Inspections and a Backwater Valve

 While DIY maintenance is crucial, some things are best left to the pros.
 Having a licensed plumber perform a professional inspection can catch potential problems before they turn into disasters.
 We can use specialized tools to clear out deep-seated clogs and assess the overall condition of your pipes.
 For an extra layer of protection, consider installing a backwater valve.
 This smart device acts as a one-way gate, allowing water to flow out of your home but automatically closing to prevent sewage from backing up into your basement during heavy rain or a city sewer surge.
 It’s a fantastic safeguard, especially for homes in low-lying areas.
 If you’re interested in an inspection or learning more about backflow preventers, we’re here to help.